5 Ways to Get Your Credit on Track before the Holidays

 3. Other expenses.
 What other expenses do you have coming up?
 Do you need to save for back-to-school clothing and supplies?
 Are you going to be making charitable contributions at the end of the year?
 Start accounting for these expenses in your budget.
 Maybe make the donation now, rather than at the end of the year.
 That way, you can avoid the budget crunch in December, when there are other expenses to consider.

-4. Review your budget.
+4. Review your spending plan.
 Take time to make a realistic plan for the money that you earn.
 So often our budget stops once the bills get paid.
 But, a budget really should be a plan for every single dollar that you earn.
+A spending plan worksheet can be helpful.

 You should have a line item in your budget for groceries, gas, savings, and entertainment.
 If you haven’t been following a budget, take time to create one and track your expenses so that you can go back, review and adjust as needed.

-5. Make a plan before the holidays.
-Have you accumulated debt in 2015?
+5. Make a plan for the year ahead.
+Have you accumulated debt over the past year?
 If so, now is the time to consider why that happened and create a plan for how to tackle the debt now.
-If you put it off a few months, it will nearly be the holiday season, which likely will force you to address your debt in 2016.
+If you put it off a few months, it will nearly be the holiday season, which likely will force you to address your debt in the year ahead.
 Take the time and start now.